How Collagen Helps with Anti-Aging: What You Need to Know

 2. Consider Collagen Supplements

-Collagen supplements have become a popular way to support youthful skin, often made from hydrolyzed collagen peptides that are easy for your body to absorb.
+Collagen supplements have become a popular way to support youthful skin.
+Most are made from hydrolyzed collagen peptides, which are smaller fragments of collagen protein that are easier for the body to digest and absorb.

-Research suggests that when taken consistently over several weeks or months, they may help improve skin elasticity, boost hydration, and even reduce the appearance of wrinkles.
+Some studies have found that taking collagen peptides consistently for several weeks or months may help improve skin elasticity and reduce the appearance of wrinkles.

 Of course, supplements aren’t magic on their own — they work best when paired with a balanced diet, regular exercise, and other healthy lifestyle habits.